GlazKrovi/Eccentric-Bard/doc/Stack.md

 # Future versions

-- framework replacement

-  - Qwik city (enhance qwik) or
-  - Astro (to replace wqik in the event of a problem) with
+- framework replacement (in the event of a problem)

+  - Astro with
     - react
     - react redux
     - chackra / nextui